MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Scroll to input line when typing

-When set to `true`, the window will scroll to the command input line when typing.
-When set to `false`, the window will not scroll when you start typing.
+When this is set to `true`, the window will scroll to the command input line when typing.
+When it's set to `false`, the window will not scroll when you start typing.

 **Property name:** `snapOnInput`